Kaszubska Zupa Truskawkowa

 Cold strawberry soup with sour cream and small egg noodles — Kashubian summer in a bowl, served at the height of strawberry season.

-Kashubia, the lakeland north of Gdańsk, grows Poland's most prized strawberries — Kaszubska Truskawka (PDO since 2009).
+Kashubia, the lakeland north of Gdańsk, grows Poland's most prized strawberries — Kaszubska Truskawka (PGI since 2009).
 The Kashubian cold strawberry soup uses these berries plus sour cream and small egg-noodle pasta, served chilled.
 It appears at every July strawberry festival and Sunday family lunch across the region.
 It tastes like Polish summer.

 A cold strawberry soup with sour cream and dumplings — Kashubian summer specialty.
 Pink-red, slightly tart, with a swirl of cream and tiny boiled potato dumplings.